Mitsuhamizu/channel_demo_tg_msg_sender/README.md

 ```
 ruby GPC.rb make_exchange_ckb_to_udt --quantity 20
 ```
-You can replace 20 with any number you want, as long as you have enough CKBs. note that one CKB can only be exchanged for one UDT.
+You can replace '20' with any number you want, as long as you have enough ckbytes. note that one CKB can only be exchanged for one UDT.
 Also, you can trade UDT for CKB, just use make_exchange_udt_to_ckb.

 ### Send tg msg